 crime lawyer, it might be possible to remove deportation from the sentencing

 In an immigrant crime case, the government may need to provide a higher

 preponderance of evidence than in comparison to other

 criminal defense cases.
-This means that it must be proven beyond a reasonable doubt that you
+This means it must be proven, beyond reasonable doubt, that you were

 Contact my firm

-and speak to a New Jersey immigration crime lawyer right away.
+and speak to a New Jersey immigration crime attorney right away.